EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/download-and-install.rst

 You should see a device named ``mmcblk0`` or ``sd(x)``.

 .. warning::
-  The ``dd`` command will completely erase your device so make sure you are targeting the correct one.
+  The ``dd`` command will completely erase your MicroSD device so make sure you are targeting the correct one.

 Unzip and flash the image:

 .. prompt:: bash $

-   unzip ethonarmubuntu-20.04.2-preinstalled-server-arm64+raspi.img.zip
+   unzip ethonarm_21.03.00.img.zip
-   sudo dd bs=1M if=ethonarmubuntu-20.04.2-preinstalled-server-arm64+raspi.img of=/dev/mmcblk0 conv=fdatasync status=progress
+   sudo dd bs=1M if=ethonarm_21.03.00.img of=/dev/mmcblk0 conv=fdatasync status=progress

 Insert MicroSD
 --------------

 .. warning::
-  The image will wipe out your USB disk, so be careful if you already have data on it.
+  The image will wipe out your USB SSD disk, so be careful if you already have data on it.

 Insert de MicroSD into the Raspberry Pi 4.
-Connect an Ethernet cable and attach the USB SSD disk (make sure you are using a blue port).
+Connect an Ethernet cable and attach the USB SSD disk (make sure you are using a blue port which corresponds to USB 3).

 Power on
 --------